ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ### Next Step
 If the old system had saved the states and / or objects in Redis, the new system must first be equipped with the Redis server.

 If it is not certain whether Redis was used and access to the old system still exists, then use the `iobroker status` command to get the required information.
-“When using Redis, the output looks as follows:
+“The output looks like this when using Redis:

 ```
 iobroker is running on this host.